cnstark/easytorch/README.md

 ## :sparkles: Highlight Characteristics

-* **Minimum Code**.
+* :computer: **Minimum Code**.
 EasyTorch encapsulates the general neural network training pipeline.
 Users only need to implement key codes such as `Dataset`, `Model`, and training/inference to build deep learning projects.
-* **Everything Based on Config**.
+* :wrench: **Everything Based on Config**.
 Users control the training mode and hyperparameters through the config file.
 EasyTorch automatically generates a unique result storage directory according to the MD5 of the config file content, which help users to adjust hyperparameters more conveniently.
-* **Support All Devices**.
+* :flashlight: **Support All Devices**.
 EasyTorch supports CPU, GPU and GPU distributed training (single node multiple GPUs and multiple nodes).
 Users can use it by setting parameters without modifying any code.
-* **Save Training Log**.
+* :page_with_curl: **Save Training Log**.
 Support `logging` log system and `Tensorboard`, and encapsulate it as a unified interface, users can save customized training logs by calling simple interfaces.

-## :wrench: Dependence
+## :cd: Dependence

 ### OS